 Alpine Touring skis are essentially downhill skis with a special touring binding that allows the heel to lift while going uphill or across the flats and then locks down to become a regular downhill style ski binding.
 We recommend this system to anyone with a background in downhill skiing.

 Splitboard – Snowboards can be used on this program, however, a splitboard is required.
-If you are intending on doing the program with a splitboard please be familiar and practiced with transitioning the board from touring to riding.
+If you are intending on doing the program with a splitboard please be familiar and practice with transitioning the board from touring to riding.

 You will need to bring: